Addressing parity blindness of data-driven Sobolev tests on the hypersphere: Introduction

 Directional data, i.e., observations which lie on the surface of a (hyper)sphere, appear in applications where only the directions are relevant, such that the magnitude of each observation can be discarded.
 Such applications are found in many different fields, including astronomy, medicine, genetics, bioinformatics, image analysis, machine learning and text mining, among others \citep{Pewsey2021, Garcia2018}.

 Testing for uniformity on an independent and identically distributed (iid) sample of unit vectors on the unit sphere $\Sd := \{\bm x \in \mathbb{R}^d : \norm{\bm x} = \bm x^\top \bm x = 1 \}$ is a problem that has been widely discussed in the literature.
 It arises when one has directional data and needs to test whether these directions appear “at random” (uniform) or show some preferred orientation (anisotropy).
-For example, in 1767, John Michell, Fellow of the Royal Society of London, was interested in how stars were distributed in the night sky and argued that there were too many pairs or groups of stars clustered together than would be possible in a uniformly distributed set of stars \citep{APSNews_2009_11_physicshistory}.
-The class of Sobolev tests presented by \citet{Gine1975} is the most extensive class of tests devised to tackle this testing problem \citep{Garcia2018}.
-It includes tests that preceded it historically, such as the Rayleigh \citep{Rayleigh1919} and Bingham tests \citep{Bingham1974}.
+For example, in 1767, John Michell \citep{Michell1783} was interested in how stars were distributed in the night sky and argued that there were too many pairs or groups of stars clustered together than would be possible in a uniformly distributed set of stars.
+The class of Sobolev tests presented by \citet{Gine1975} is the most extensive class of tests devised to test uniformity \citep[p.~12]{Pewsey2021}.
+It includes tests that preceded it historically, such as the Rayleigh \citep{Rayleigh1919} and Bingham \citep{Bingham1974} tests.

 The data-driven Sobolev test proposed by \cite{Jupp2008}, while consistent against all fixed alternatives, is blind to contiguous sequences of alternatives characterized by angular functions whose $k$\textsuperscript{th} derivatives vanish at zero for $k$ odd.
+That is, under these alternatives, its asymptotic distribution is the same as under the null.
 We propose a modification by placing a lower-bound on $\hat k$, and show that this results in a test with non-trivial asymptotic power against the aforementioned contiguous alternatives.
 Simulations confirm our theoretical findings.

 This work is organized as follows: \Cref{chap:background} provides a theoretical introduction to Sobolev tests. \Cref{chap:developments} discusses the asymptotic properties of the data-driven Sobolev test, \Cref{chap:new_results} presents the adapted test, and \Cref{chap:simulations} compares the original and adapted data-driven tests with simulations. \Cref{chap:conclusion} offers a small conclusion with directions for further research.